electric-eloquence/fepper-wordpress/backend/wordpress/wp-content/themes/fepper/README.txt

   * Assign three posts to the "Tout" category.
     * Give each post a 4x3 Featured Image.
-  * Posts assigned to the "Uncategorized" category will appear as blog listings on both the /home and the /blog pages.
+  * Posts assigned to the "Uncategorized" category will appear as blog listings on the Home and Blog pages.

 == Copyright ==